HU90m/TeamOptimisationWithRL/README.md

 There are two modules `environment` and `agent`, which hold the environment code and the code of the agents respectively.

-The there is also the `configs` which holds configurations of experiments.
+The there is also the `experiments` which holds configurations of experiments.

 ## Example